ghc-proposals/ghc-proposals/proposals/AmbiguousType-pragma.rst

  Precise wording to be arrived at in discussion of this PR.
 (Prefer not mentioning ``AllowAmbiguousTypes`` at all.)
 Starting bikeshed::

-     The ambiguity might be resolved through TypeApplications at use sites.
+     The ambiguity might be resolvable through TypeApplications at use sites.
 Then mark this signature as AMBIGUOUS

 5. There is to be a flag ``-Wallowed-ambiguous-types`` controlling whether a warning is raised for ambiguous types -- allowed either from the ``AMBIGUOUS`` pragma or ``-XAllowAmbiguousTypes``.